Superradiant phase transition: Instability of the classical electrostatic model

 in order for the transition to occur may be obtained by studying the classical stability of the system of the charged classical harmonic oscillators in the 3D space interacting only with the electrostatic repulsive forces for example between electrons in the locally harmonic oscillator potential.
-Despite of the original model of the superradiance the quantum electromagnetic field is totally neglected here.
+Despite the original model of the superradiance the quantum electromagnetic field is totally neglected here.
 The oscillators may be assumed to be placed for example on the cubic lattice with the lattice constant $a$ in the analogy to the crystal system of the condensed matter.